musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 }
 ```

 We have added `process_behavior` element.
 Amazon Lex will build the bot so that it can be run.
-If you set the value to `SAVE`, which is also the default value, Amazon Lex saves the bot, but doesn't build it.
+If you set the value to `SAVE`, which is also the default value, Amazon Lex saves the bot but doesn't build it.

 Apply the changes by running `terraform apply`.
-Navigate the lex console and refresh the window if you were already screen.
-You should now be able to test your bot as seen in the next screenshot.
+Then, navigate to the lex console and refresh the window if you were already screen.
+You should now be able to test your bot, as seen in the following screenshot.

 ![Test Bot window enabled](../images/lex_build_test_enabled.png)

-At this point our bot is not doing much.
-It's just returning the data we provided it and not actually triggering a post creation somewhere.
+At this point, our bot is not doing much.
+It's just returning the provided data and not triggering a post creation somewhere.
 This is because the `fulfillment_activity` type is set to `ReturnIntent` in `lex.tf`.

 ```hcl
   fulfillment_activity {